-- Hearst Foundation American Indian Scholarship (endowed)One or more scholarships are awarded annually to an American Indian upper-class student(s) who have a cumulative grade point average of 3.0 or better at Augsburg College.
+- Hearst Foundation American Indian Scholarship (endowed)One or more scholarships are awarded annually to an American Indian upper-class student(s) who have a cumulative grade point average of 3.0 or better at Augsburg University.
 Established in 1984 by the William Randolph Hearst Foundation

 - Kerridge-Mueller American Indian Scholarship (endowed)Awarded annually to an American Indian student of any class or major who demonstrates potential and financial need.
 Established in 1988 by Dr. “Mike” (Kerridge) and Dr. Van Meuller, Minneapolis, MN.